Accelerated Lower Intermediate Japanese

 This course is designed for learners who want to progress more quickly than the standard Lower Intermediate course and requires around five hours self-study per week.
 Students completing this course are able to transfer directly to Intermediate to continue learning Japanese.

-The course is taught in English and Japanese and includes coverage of the four skills of speaking, listening, reading and writing and a balance between communicative activities, structure practice and grammar exercise.
-Class size is limited to fifteen to allow intensive practice.
+The course is taught in English and Japanese Language and includes coverage of the four skills of listening, speaking, reading and writing and a good balance between understanding the systems of Japanese Language grammar and vocabulary, developing the skills of comprehending and producing Japanese Language in speech and writing, guided practice in language usage and use and authentic communicative activities.
+Class size is limited to fifteen to allow intensive interactive practice with individual feedback and advice on progress.

 Our course materials page shows you what you need to buy for this course.
 Course materials are not included in the course fee and can be purchased from the SOAS bookshop firstname.lastname@example.org